EChristian74/JavaScript-Projects/README.md

 * JavaScript Commenting
 * Submitted 6/19/2021

-Project6_ternary__operators_constructors - Submission of fourth round of JavaScript challenges acquainting us with JavaScript functions, including the following:
+Project6_ternary__operators_constructors - Submission of sixth round of JavaScript challenges acquainting us with JavaScript functions, including the following:

 * PROJECT6_TERNARY__OPERATORS_CONSTRUCTORS ASSIGNMENT: Create project folder, index.html, JS folder, and main.js - Step 130
 * TERNARY OPERATORS CHALLENGE: Utilizing HTML, JavaScript and ternary operators, create a basic program that outputs whether or not a user is old enough to vote - Step 131